Crews begin removing Civic Center Park balustrade, upgrading stairwell

 While the balustrade will be removed entirely, the $494,000-ARPA funded project will see the west entry stairs replaced with an entirely new structure.
 The new stairs will feature concrete steps, complemented by natural stone veneer posts, caps, and wall panels.

-The hillside will have to be re-sloped to create a more nature slope from the park to the sidewalk.
+The hillside will have to be re-sloped to create a more natural slope from the park to the sidewalk.
 Old and unhealthy trees have already been removed in some places on the west side of the park, with new adult trees to be planted in certain locations.

-During a work session last August, it was determined the balustrade would be removed entirely, rather than repaired or replaced, primarily due to costs being more than double to repair it versus removing it.
-A separate balustrade that adorns city hall is also in the midst of deep cleaning and repairs.
+During a work session last August, it was decided the balustrade would be removed entirely, rather than repaired or replaced, primarily due to costs being nearly double to repair as opposed to removing it.

-In addition to replacing the Pony Express Rider statue and carrying out widespread sidewalk repairs to Civic Center Park, the balustrade project is one of several improvement projects planned in preparation for City Hall's centennial celebration in 2027.
+In addition to renovating the Pony Express Monument and carrying out widespread sidewalk repairs to Civic Center Park, the balustrade project is one of several projects planned in preparation for City Hall's centennial celebration in 2027.Â